 The NFIP establishes minimum standards that a city or county must meet to be eligible to participate in the NFIP.
-The minimum standards require buildings to be constructed at or above the base flood elevation (BFE), provide for floodproofing as an option for nonresidential buildings, and mandate provisions specific to the elevation and anchoring of manufactured houses (CFR, 1976).
-The BFE is the anticipated water surface level that has a one percent chance of being equaled or exceeded in any given year (FEMA Glossary, 2021); that is, the 1-percent annual chance event (ACE) water surface elevation.
+The minimum standards require buildings to be constructed at or above the Base Flood Elevation (BFE), provide for floodproofing as an option for nonresidential buildings, and mandate provisions specific to the elevation and anchoring of manufactured houses (CFR, 1976).
+The BFE is the anticipated water surface level that has a one percent chance of being equaled or exceeded in any given year (FEMA Glossary, 2021); that is, the 1% annual chance storm event water surface elevation.
 In many cases, minimum standards may be based on maps that were developed with outdated topography, rainfall, and runoff data.
 Therefore, adopting minimum standards based on these sources may result in protection from flood damages that is less than the NFIP intends.